-What can you do this week to bring God into the world?READ MORE
+What kind of fruit do you bear to the world?READ MORE

 Jesus challenges us again this week.
 It is not enough for his disciples to be blessed when they are persecuted; now he tells them they must turn the other cheek.
 They must give the clothes off their back—not to the poor and needy, but to the very person who has already stolen their cloak.
 This kind of attitude is radical, preposterous.
 It goes beyond even the magnanimity David showed in sparing Saul’s life even though Saul was ready to kill him.
 In David’s age, in Jesus’ time, in our day, society tells us it is appropriate to retaliate against those who hurt you.
 It is difficult to resist the urge, let alone to turn around and be generous—to give your other cheek , your possessions, your forgiveness, your love—to those who hate you.
 But this is what we are called to do.
 Be merciful, as God is merciful.
 Jesus isn’t just teaching here.
 He is revealing himself and his mission.
 His mission is to love, in fact, to save those who steal, who curse, who injure, who hate.
 Sinners.
 Us.
 He is revealing our mission as well.
 We are called, after all, to “bear the image of the heavenly one” (1 Corinthians 15:49).
 We are called to be Christ.

 How can you show mercy to those who have hurt you?READ MORE